craftcms/server-check/README.md

   CRAFT_STRICT_SERVER_CHECK=1 php server/checkit.php
   ```

-This can be espically useful in a CI/CD pipeline, or a `Dockerfile`, where you want the process to fail if the check does not pass:
+This can be especially useful in a CI/CD pipeline, or a `Dockerfile`, where you want the process to fail if the check does not pass:

 ```Dockerfile
 # Dockerfile